MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 It improves the Java code in many ways:

 - self documentation: gives a name to a computed result.
-- performance & memory footprint: avoids repeated access to same elements and extract loop invariants
+- performance & memory footprint: avoids repeated access to same elements and extract loop invariants.
-- thread safety: helps to avoid synchronization issues or falling to unwanted race conditions
+- thread safety: helps to avoid synchronization issues or falling to unwanted race conditions.
-- code pattern detection: helps automated tools such as Null Analysis
+- code pattern detection: helps automated tools such as Null Analysis.

 .. _equals_hashcode: